 In addition to the calorie burn, rhythmic performance can significantly impact stress reduction and wellness.

 10. Lifelong Learning

-You can be a drummer at any age.
+One last reason to why play drums?
+You can do it at any age!
 Once you start, you can keep drumming as long as you want.
-Learning drums will enhance your life well beyond your first few lessons, and as long as you never stop learning, you will have endless opportunities to improve, perform, and be the best musician you can be.
+Playing drums will enhance your life well beyond your first few lessons.
+As long as you never stop learning, you’ll have endless opportunities to improve, perform, and be the best musician you can be.